jonrosenblum/Crypto-Exchange/README.md

 ## Contact

-For any inquiries or support, please contact our team at support@cryptox.com or visit our website [www.cryptox.com](https://www.cryptox.com).
+For inquiries or support, contact our team at support@cryptox.com or visit our website [www.cryptox.com](https://www.cryptox.com).

----
-Note: Make sure to replace the placeholders such as `[yourusername]`, `screenshot.png`, and update the contact email and website with the actual information of your CryptoX platform.
-Additionally, you can add more sections like "Deployment," "Roadmap," "FAQ," etc., depending on the specific details of your project.